Scorpion (Mortal Kombat): Film and television

 Hanzo Hasashi / Scorpion appears in Mortal Kombat (2021), portrayed by Hiroyuki Sanada.
 Following his clan and most of his family's deaths at Bi-Han's hands, Hasashi tries to avenge them, but is killed as well.
 Nonetheless, Raiden rescues Hasashi's daughter.
 Banished to the Netherrealm as a vengeful specter, Hasashi eventually returns in the present to aid his descendant Cole Young in defeating and killing Bi-Han.
+Sanada returns to the role in the 2026 sequel, Mortal Kombat II, where he assists Johnny Cage and Kano in defeating the resurrected Bi-Han and destroying Shinnok's amulet.
 While he was initially unfamiliar with the Mortal Kombat franchise, while conducting research on Scorpion, Sanada refers to him as "a very tasty role for an actor: family man changed to fighting machine."
-Sanada returns to the role in the 2025 sequel, Mortal Kombat II.